 “In my opinion, an open and enquiring mind is the basic requirement for those who want to enter politics.
 People should differentiate their competence as much as possible.
-They should gain a command of things from a very early age, there should be nothing they are not familiar with.
-They should be very knowledgeable and willing to learning something new all the time.”
+They should gain a command of things from a very early age, there should be nothing they are not familiar with.”

 Member of Parliament Pirjo Rusanen photographed at the Parliament cafeteria during her 50th birthday interview on 13 December 1990.